samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

 ## How to run the code?

-IN the code data you will find all the data used in the paper they are publically avialble from SNAP and NETWORK REPOSITIORY
+IN the code data you will find all the data used in the paper they are publically avialble from [SNAP](https://snap.stanford.edu/data/) and the [Network Repository](https://networkrepository.com/index.php)

 git_images contains the images in the README